consiglionazionaledellericerche/jscontact-tools/README.md

 ### Cloning

 Creation can be achieved through cloning as well.
-Cloning can be only applied to topmost JSContact objects, namely JSCard and JSCardGroup.
+Cloning can be only applied to JSCard and JSCardGroup.

 Here in the following a test assessing a successful creation of a cloned JSCard instane.